univention/univention-corporate-server/doc/architecture/services/umc.rst

 In UMC, the *UMC web server* implements |SAML| in the *SAML service provider* role.
 The *UMC web server* considers SAML authenticated users as authenticated and forwards the SAML message also to the *UMC server*.

+..
+TODO : Activate section, once SAML is ready:
-For details about |SAML|
-in UCS, refer to :ref:`services-authentication-saml`.
+   For details about |SAML| in UCS, refer to :ref:`services-authentication-saml`.

 The *UMC server* handles user authentication as shown in :numref:`services-umc-authentication-chain`.
 The *UMC web server* validates user